Granville Island Public Market

 Japanese, Chinese, Vietnamese core

 Vancouver's restaurant scene is one of the main reasons people extend their trip.
 The city sits on the Pacific with a large Asian diaspora, strong farm-to-table culture and a serious coffee habit.
 This guide focuses on where tourists actually eat well — by neighbourhood and cuisine — not a exhaustive list of every hot table.
-For match-day pubs and fan zones, see the separate World Cup guide; this is everyday Vancouver dining.
+For the pubs and fan zones of the 2026 tournament, see the World Cup archive; this is everyday Vancouver dining.

 📍 Best Areas to Eat (By Neighbourhood)